 While their marketing claims make them seem desirable, the bottom line is they don't work.

-When we tested and reviewed laundry balls in 2016, we found that not one single product performed better than plain water.
+When we tested and reviewed laundry balls, we found that not one single product performed better than plain water.
 So do yourself a favour and give these a miss.

-Miracle II laundry ball: for costing $89 but performing worse than plain water in a front loader.
+Miracle II laundry ball: for costing $150 but performing worse than plain water in a front loader.